wg-osr/walkerga.github.io/class/mu_wizard2.md

 </b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Dark blue linen cover.
 The author is disillusioned.*
 - You can clean 5 square feet instantly every 10 minutes.
-- For each time you study this book, choose an object or a creature not bigger than a small children.
+- Each time you study this book, choose an object or a creature not bigger than a small children.
 It is protected from harm as long as it is in your inventory.
 - Roll 1D4, you gain the following spell: 1.
 [Pack Neatly](/2020/11/13/pack-neatly/), 2.
 [Pinky Knot](/2020/11/13/pinky-knot/), 3.
 [The Cat's Cradle](/2020/11/13/the-cats-cradle/), 4.
 [Universal Knot](/2020/11/13/universal-knot/)
 ###### *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Rope Tricks.*
 </details>